jeetroy1992/JEET/sap_core_infra.md

 | HA-Core VLAN60      | 198.18.24.1     |  INFRA VRF gateway + SNAT point  |
 | HA-Core VLAN914     | 198.19.252.34   | Dedicated Checkpoint FW uplink  |

+## The Five Key Components
+### Component 1 — Customer VM
+The actual SAP workload server.
+Has TWO network interfaces with completely different purposes:
+• eth2 (Customer VLAN 10.67.247.0/24): All routable traffic — internet, on-prem, infra.
+Default gateway is HA-Core VIP .1.
+This is where all application traffic flows.

+• eth1 (Storage VLAN 100.64.122.0/24): Block storage access only.
+NO default gateway — packets cannot be routed off this interface.
+The storage array is directly on the same L2 segment.
+This prevents storage traffic from ever leaking to the internet or other networks.

+### Component 2 — HA-Core (High Availability Core Router/Switch)
+The HA-Core is the L3 backbone and the SINGLE routing policy enforcement point in SAP HEC.
+It is an Arista switch cluster — four nodes (01a .2, 01b .3, 01c .4, 01d .5) connected to 4 Spine switches. all sharing VIP .1 via VARP.
+Every routing decision goes through HA-Core.
+It runs separate VRF instances per customer (VRF CUSTOMER_0004 for PMS) plus the shared INFRA VRF for SAP management traffic.
+No routing decision is made anywhere else in the customer path.
+### Component 3 — CGS (Customer Gateway Server)
+The CGS is a virtual Linux server that is uniquely multi-homed across THREE network domains: eth2 in Customer VLAN, eth0 in INFRA VRF, eth1 in Storage VLAN.
+This makes CGS the 'bridge' between isolated network domains.
+CGS runs Active/Standby (CGS-A and CGS-B) with a shared VIP (.254).
+All routing tables — both in VMs and in HA-Core — always point to .254, making failover completely transparent and requiring zero reconfiguration.

+### Component 4 — F5 BIG-IP
+The F5 handles ALL internet traffic and is the SINGLE SNAT point.
+Each customer gets a dedicated SNAT IP pool — PMS traffic always appears from PMS's own public IP, never shared with other customers.
+F5 runs Active/Standby with a floating VIP (.249).
+Failover is transparent to VMs.

+### Component 5 — VPN / CWAN Routers
+Connect SAP HEC to the customer's on-premises network.
+Two redundant paths: VPN Routers using IPSec tunnels over internet (standard, flexible), and CWAN Routers using dedicated MPLS or cloud peering circuits (guaranteed SLA, lower latency, higher cost).
+Both paths are used simultaneously for redundancy.

 # 📘 Service & Application Ports Reference

 ## 🔐 Standard Service Ports